Classic Apple Crumble Pie with Oats

 Apples make a delicious base for many baked goods.
 I personally love my classic apple pie with lattice crust.
 The crust is so flaky!
 The most popular apple recipe on my website is for apple crisp bars.
 They have a shortbread crust and crisp topping!
 You can also use freshly chopped apples in this fresh apple bundt cake with caramel glaze or in an apple cider bread.

-When September hits, apple crumble pie is a must-bake.
-This pie couldn’t be easier to make and it will instantly put you in the mood for fall.
+This old-fashioned apple crumble pie recipe is also known as Dutch apple pie, but whatever you call it, I guarantee it will instantly put you in the mood for fall.
 The addition of cinnamon and lemon zest really highlights the apple flavor while the oats add a good texture in the crumble topping.
-If you try this recipe, be sure to leave a review below and tag @ifyougiveablondeakitchen on social media!

 - 1 homemade pie crust, (store-bought can be used in a pinch)